Governance and Structure

 Generation of Revenue

-Donations from members of the public made through PayPal; GoFundMe donation campaigns are occasionally used to fund a specific expense and private benefactors also support the work of the FMF trough periodic anonymous donations.
+Donations from members of the public made through PayPal; GoFundMe donation campaigns are occasionally used to fund a specific expense and private benefactors also support the work of the FMF trough periodic donations.
 Micro-donations are made by the public via a ‘donate’ button on the FMF website.

 Remuneration and Reimbursement Policy